nanofelis/NanofelisJsonRpcBundle/docs/index.md

 Events Hooks
 ------------
-You can hook to the 2 following events in the rpc request lifecycle:
+You can hook to the following event in the rpc request lifecycle:

 __nanofelis_json_rpc.before_method__
 __Event Class__: RpcBeforeMethodEvent